KENTUCKY

 Newport Barracks

 Replaced Fort Washington in Cincinnati, OH as the main Federal post in the region.
 Site located at Newport City Park.
-Floods in 1884 forced the eventual abandonment of the post to Fort Thomas.
+Floods in 1884 and other years forced the eventual abandonment of the post to higher ground at Fort Thomas.
+The city took over the land in 1894.
+Historic Photos and Images from Northern Kentucky Views.com

 Fort Thomas